English / Français

 In 1965, Wabush Mines opened their own port at Pointe Noire, a little to the west of Sept Îles.
 A new short railway, the Arnaud Railway, (CFA) was built to connect the QNSL at Arnaud (a few km north of Sept Îles) with the new port.

 Wabush Mines was intially a joint venture of US Steel Canada, Dofasco (later a subsidiary of Arcelor Mitta1) and Cleveland-Cliffs; from 2010 Cliffs Natural Resources (successor to Cleveland-Cliffs) became owners of the whole enterprise.

 In 2010, Consolidated Thompson opened the Bloom Lake Railway to serve their Bloom Lake Mine, on the border of Quebec not far from ArcelorMittal’s operation at Mont Wright.
-The railway consisted of a new 19 mile (30km) section and the greater part of the Wabush Railway, carrying ore from the mine to the QNSL, for onward transport to the Arnaud Railway and Pointe Noire.
+The railway consisted of a new 30km section and the greater part of the Wabush Railway, carrying ore from the mine to the QNSL, for onward transport to the Arnaud Railway and Pointe Noire.
 In 2011, the mine and railway became part of Cliffs Natural Resources.

-In 2014, Wabush Mines and Bloom Lake Mine ceased operations, along with their railways.
+In 2014, Wabush Mines, Bloom Lake Mine and Labrador Iron Mines all ceased operations, along with their associated railways.

 In 1960, the Quebec Cartier Mining Company opened the Cartier Railway (CFC) from the company's iron ore workings at Gagnon (near Lake Jeannine) to Port Cartier.
-In 1977, the line was extended to new workings at Mont Wright, near the border of Labrador, 260 miles (420km) from Port Cartier.
+In 1977, the line was extended to new workings at Mont Wright, near the border of Labrador, 420km from Port Cartier.
 Soon afterwards, the workings at Gagnon were closed.
 In 2008, the mines became part of ArcelorMittal.
 The railway is now operated by ArcelorMittal Infrastructure Canada.